AdobeDocs/experience-manager-cloud-service.en/help/operations/indexing.md

 3. Fully custom index: It is possible to create an entirely new index from scratch.
 These custom indexes must have a prefix to avoid naming conflicts.
 For instance: `/oak:index/acme.product-1-custom-2`.
 In this case, the prefix is `acme.`

 Please note that both customized out-of-the-box indexes and fully custom indexes must include the -custom- keyword.
-Further details and guidelines can be found in the [preparing-the-new-index-definition]
+Further details and guidelines can be found in the [Preparing the New Index Definition](#preparing-the-new-index-definition-preparing-the-new-index-definition) section.

 ## Preparing the New Index Definition {#preparing-the-new-index-definition}